sztaki-hu/ProSeqqo/Example/README.md

 <img src="../../Documentation/Images/LineVizLaser.png" alt="Line visualisation of celtic laser problem" width="250"/>

 ## 4. Robotic Building Blocks
+The example available in the CubeCastleBuilding.seq.

+The example available in the CubeCastleTwoBuilding.seq.

 ## 5. Robotic Grinding and Polishing of Furniture Parts
+The example available in the FurnitureParts.seq.

-[1]: http://slashdot.org B. Tipary, A. Kovács, G. Erdős, Planning and optimization of robotic pick-and-place operations in highly constrained industrial environments, Assem-bly Automation submitted manuscript (2021).
+[1]: B. Tipary, A. Kovács, G. Erdős, Planning and optimization of robotic pick-and-place operations in highly constrained industrial environments, Assem-bly Automation submitted manuscript (2021).

 The quote from: ProSeqqo:  A Generic Solver for Process Planning andSequencing in Industrial Robotics (2021).